-All equipment and environmental/working surfaces shall be cleaned and decontaminated after contact with blood or other potentially infectious body fluids.
-Work surfaces shall immediately, or as soon as feasible, be decontaminated with the appropriate disinfectant.
-All bins or receptacles intended for reuse which have a reasonable likelihood for becoming contaminated shall be inspected and decontaminated on a regularly scheduled basis and decontaminated immediately upon visible contamination.
+All equipment and environmental/working surfaces shall be cleaned and disinfected after contact with blood or other potentially infectious body fluids.
+Work surfaces shall immediately, or as soon as feasible, be disinfected with the appropriate disinfectant..
 Broken glass which may be contaminated shall not be picked up directly with hands; instead, it shall be cleaned up using mechanical means (e.g. brush and dust pan, tongs, etc.).
 Reusable sharps that are contaminated shall not be stored in a matter that requires employees to reach by hand into the containers where the sharps have been placed.